trupin/crawlable/README.md

 ### So, how do I use it on the server side with ```Express``` ?

+Here is the code you could use in your `app.js` file:

 ```
 	var express = require('express'),
 		Crawlable = require('crawlable');